 Eight-minute miles put you at 1 hour 36 minutes.

-This is half-marathon territory (13.On top of that, 1 miles).
-People training for a half often run 12 as a long run.
+We're talking about half-marathon territory (13.1 miles).
+In real terms, people training for a half often run 12 as a long run.
 They know the pace.
-Still, they've practiced nutrition.
+But they've practiced nutrition.
 They've chafed in places they didn't know could chafe.

 Fast runner (sub-7:30/mile)